 Composition of the Committee is as follows:

-c) Directors who are not members of the Committee are encouraged to attend meetings in a non-voting capacity and are allowed full access to all Committee papers, minutes and reports at all times upon request;
+(c) Directors who are not members of the Committee are invited to attend meetings in a non-voting capacity and are allowed full access to all Committee papers, minutes and reports at all times;

-f) the performance of the Committee will be evaluated by the Board at least annually; and
+(f) the performance of the Committee will be evaluated by the Board at least annually.

 Committee Meetings will be conducted as follows:

-a) the Committee aims to meet four times per year and the schedule of meetings will be agreed in advance;
+(a) the Committee will meet at least four times per year and the schedule of meetings will be agreed in advance;

-f) the primary functions, responsibilities and composition of the Committee, along with the attendance by members of the Committee meetings, will be disclosed in the Annual Report; and
+(f) the primary functions, responsibilities and composition of the Committee, along with the attendance by members of the Committee meetings, will be disclosed in the Annual Report;

 (A) call an impromptu meeting of the Committee;